hippogriffin/ess-helm/README.md

 ### Running a test cluster

 A test cluster can be constructed with `./scripts/setup_test_cluster.sh`.
+It will:
+* Install an ingress controller

-It will bind to port 80 & 443 on localhost such that `http://anything.localhost` or `https://anything.localhost`
+* Bind the ingress controller to port 80 & 443 on localhost outside of the cluster such that `http://anything.localhost` or `https://anything.localhost` both work.
+* Install `metrics-server` into the cluster
+* Install `cert-manager` into the cluster
-both work.
-It will construct a self-signed CA and puts its cert and key in `./.ca`.
+* Construct a self-signed CA and puts its cert and key in `./.ca`.
   This will be persisted over cluster recreation so you can trust it once and use it repeatedly.
+* Construct a set of application namespaces.
+  * This defaults to `ess` but can be controlled with the `ESS_NAMESPACES` environment variable as a space separated list of namespaces.
+  * Within each namespace a wildcard certificate for `*.<namespace>.localhost` and `<namespace>.localhost` will be created
+  * Within each namespace a Postgres will be available at `ess-postgres`

 The test cluster can then be deployed to with
-`helm upgrade -i ess charts/matrix-stack -f charts/matrix-stack/ci/test-cluster-mixin.yaml -f <your values file>`
+`helm -n <namespace> upgrade -i ess charts/matrix-stack -f charts/matrix-stack/ci/test-cluster-mixin.yaml -f <your values file>`.

 ### Inspecting temlates